pgupta56/docs/docs/k8s/core-concepts.md

       targetPort: 9376 #Target Pod's PORT
       nodePort: 30620 #Will discuss this below.
 Nodes port from where kube-proxy can forward the traffic
 ```
-- It enabled Traffic proxing from it's own `Service' clusterIP:port` to `Pod clusterIPs:targetPort`
+- It enables Traffic proxing from it's own `Service' clusterIP:port` to `Pod clusterIPs:targetPort`
-- This create a DNS entry `hello-world-service` resolving to it's own IP
+- This create a DNS entry `hello-world-service` resolving to it's own `Service' clusterIP`
-- In case it's NodePort it map the any Node(VM) `nodePort` traffic to be forwarded to `Service clusterIP:port`
+- In case it's NodePort it enabled Traffic from any Node(VM)'s `nodePort` traffic to be forwarded to `Service clusterIP:port`

 ### ClusterIP
 (Default) Exposes the Service on a cluster-internal IP.
 This makes the Service only reachable from within the cluster via just `{servicename}` or `{servicename}.{namespace}.svc.cluster.local`